 After a student's thesis for Ph.D. degree is evaluated as indicated above, the thesis shall be finally accepted for the award only after the student satisfactorily completes a final viva-voce examination.
 The Viva-Voce board comprises the student's RAC with the addition of the external examiner who valued the thesis, and the HOD.
 If the HOD happens to be the research supervisor, the Dean, Faculty of Agriculture will nominate a senior member of the staff of the concerned Department as a member.
 In case of external candidates, the co-supervisor will also serve as a member of the viva-voce board.
 The candidate is expected to defend the thesis at the viva-voce examination.
-The degree shall be awarded on the unanimous recommendation of the student in the final oral examination.
+The degree shall be awarded on the unanimous recommendation of the examining committee as satisfactory with regard to the thesis and the performance of the student in the final oral examination.
 The recommendation of the committee shall be forwarded to the Director, CARE by the research supervisor through HOD and Dean which shall be signed by all members of the committee and the external examiner.
 A candidate who is not successful (unsatisfactory) at the viva -voce examination will be permitted to undergo the viva voce examination again within a period of three months.